 We are in the process of pursuing regulatory approvals necessary to sell our system in the United States.
 We completed enrollment of our North American feasibility clinical trial in the first half of 2011.
 In November 2011, we announced the preliminary results of the six-month follow-up period for the feasibility study and we submitted the clinical data to the United States Food and Drug Administration (the "FDA").
 In March 2012, the FDA notified us that it completed its review of the C-Pulse System feasibility trial data, concluded we met the applicable agency requirements, and indicated that we can move forward with an investigational device exemption ("IDE") application.
 In October 2012, we announced the results of the 12-month follow-up period for the feasibility study.
 In November 2012, the FDA provided us with unconditional approval to initiate a pivotal trial.
-We currently anticipate that enrollment of our pivotal trial will begin during the first half of 2013.
+Enrollment of our pivotal trial began during September 2013.
 We expect to complete enrollment of our pivotal trial by the end of 2015 and do not anticipate marketing our system in the United States before 2017.

 We obtained CE Mark approval for the C-Pulse System in July 2012 and have taken initial steps to evaluate the market potential for our system in targeted countries that accept the CE Mark in anticipation of commencing commercial sales.
-In order to gain additional clinical data and support reimbursement in Europe, we also expect to initiate a post-market trial in Europe that will evaluate endpoints similar to those for our U.S. pivotal trial.
-We do not expect to receive reimbursement in Germany before 2014, if at all, and cannot be certain of when we will receive reimbursement in other targeted countries.
+In order to gain additional clinical data and support reimbursement in Europe, we have initiated a post-market trial in Europe that will evaluate endpoints similar to those for our U.S. pivotal trial and enrollment under this trial commenced in the second quarter of 2013.
+We do not currently plan to commercialize the C-Pulse System in any European country unless the product is approved for reimbursement.
+We do not expect to receive reimbursement in Germany before 2014, if at all, and cannot be certain of when, or if, we will receive reimbursement in other targeted countries.

-We incurred net losses of \$14.1 million and \$16.2 million in the years ended December 31, 2012 and 2011, respectively.
-Historically, we have generated our revenue solely from sales of the C-Pulse System to hospitals and clinics pursuant to research arrangements and with appropriate regulatory approvals for sales in conjunction with our feasibility clinical trial.
+We incurred net losses of \$14.1 million and \$16.2 million in the years ended December 31, 2012 and 2011, respectively, and \$8.6 million in the six months ended June 30, 2013.
+Historically, we have generated our revenue solely from sales of the C-Pulse System to hospitals and clinics pursuant to research arrangements and in conjunction with our feasibility clinical trial.
 We expect to continue to incur significant net losses as we continue to conduct clinical trials and pursue commercialization, and as we ramp up sales of our system.